-In our rapidly evolving world, science is a vital part of our curriculum.
+In our rapidly evolving world, science is an essential part of our curriculum.
 Science teaching at Arunside aims to give all children a strong understanding of the world around them.
-Children are a able to acquire specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future.
+Children develop specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future!
 Through fun and engaging lessons, we encourage the children to develop a sense of ‘awe and wonder’ regarding the nature of our World.
 While carrying investigations based on real life, children learn how to use a range of equipment safely and accurately.
 Science links direct practical experience with ideas, it can engage learners at many levels.
 Whilst working towards end goals, the children will be able to provide evidence and proof of their ideas and discoveries.
 Technical vocabulary for topics is taught and built up, and effective questioning to communicate ideas is encouraged.
 Inspiration will be taken from learning about famous scientists and learning about their work and their contributions to our everyday lives.
 Children are also able to link their developing knowledge and understanding in other areas of the curriculum.
-For example – reading scales on measuring cylinders links to learning about volume in mathematics.
+For example, reading scales on measuring cylinders links to learning about volume in mathematics.

-The impact of our Science curriculum is that our learners are equipped with the scientific skills and knowledge that will enable then to be ready for the secondary curriculum as well as having high aspirations, which will see them through to further study, work and a successful adult life and for life as an adult in the world outside the classroom.
-Children will be able to demonstrate their ability to interpret scientific thinking and suggest ways in which they might explore a scientific principle.
-Children will work collaboratively and practically to investigate and experiment.
+Throughout their time at Arunside, our budding scientists are equipped with the scientific skills and knowledge that enables them to be ready for the secondary curriculum as well as having high aspirations, which will see them through to further study, work and a successful adult life and for life as an adult in the world outside the classroom.
+Children are able to demonstrate their ability to interpret scientific thinking and suggest ways in which they explore a scientific principle.
+Children work collaboratively and practically to investigate and experiment.
 Children will be able to question ideas and reflect on knowledge.
-They will possess a richer vocabulary which will enable to articulate their understanding of taught concepts.
-Children’s learning is assessed against the age-related expectations for science.
+They possess a richer vocabulary which enables them to articulate their understanding of taught concepts.

 We want every child to see themselves as a scientist and never stop being amazed by the wonders our world has to offer; to carry on asking questions and explore the possibilities open to them.